ncsa/Genomics_EpiQuant/README.md

 Backward Step:
-  4. Check previously added terms if any of the previously added terms are not insignificant, remove them from the model
+  4. Check previously added terms if any of the previously added terms are no longer significant, remove them from the model, and skip them on the next iteration

 Recursive call:
   if there are more terms that could be added to the model, repeat this process starting from step 1